f2prateek/dart/README.md

 compile 'com.f2prateek.dart:henson:(insert latest version)' provided 'com.f2prateek.dart:henson-processor:(insert latest version)'
 ```
 When using Henson, as Android Studio doesn't call live annotation processors when editing a file, you might prefer using the [apt Android Studio plugin](https://bitbucket.org/hvisser/android-apt).
-It will allow to use Henson generated DSL right away when you edit your code.
+It will allow you to use the Henson generated DSL right away when you edit your code.

 The Henson annotation processor dependency would then have to be declared within the apt scope instead of provided.